-Chef Curtis hosted a bone broth cooking demonstration this past Saturday.
+Alluvial Farms hosted a bone broth making workshop in the winter of 2023.
 Guests shared their own tips and tricks, and reasons for making and drinking bone broth.
-Reasons included: general health and winter hydration, supporting gut health and curing gut issues, following a Westin Price and Nourishing Traditions cookbook diet philosophy, treating a broken artery, and helping a broken foot heal.
-Thanks to Alex Durney for the lovely images from the event as well.
-Here are the raw ingredients before cooking:
+Reasons included: general health and winter hydration, supporting gut health and curing gut issues, following a Westin Price and Nourishing Traditions cookbook philosophy, healing a broken artery, and healing a broken foot.

 - 4-5 lbs. of pork bones - rinsed.
 Or substitute any kind of bones.

 - 1 clove of garlic - cut half way

 - 1 handful of fresh herbs and/or dried bay leaf - whatever you have on hand

 - Optional - any other seasoning or vegetables you want to add

 - NOTE: do not add salt to stock!
 Wait until you use it to season with salt.
 It can reduce if you are cooking with it and cause your final product to be too salty.

 - Place all ingredients in pot and fill with cold water until about 1" over the bones.